Fruit-Servers/DeathMessages/README.md

-# GenericJavaPlugin
+# DeathMessages
-Premade Utility Classes for creating Java Plugins for minecraft
+Customisable Death messages for when player die